William Labov

-Biography
+Early life and education

+Labov was born in Passaic, New Jersey, and raised in Rutherford, moving to Fort Lee at age 12.
+According to Labov, the physician who delivered him was William Carlos Williams.
+He attended Harvard University, where he majored in English and philosophy and studied chemistry.
+He graduated from Harvard in 1948.

+Career

-Born in Rutherford, New Jersey, Labov majored in English and philosophy and studied chemistry at Harvard (1948).
-He worked as an industrial chemist in his family’s business (1949–61) before turning to linguistics.
+After graduating from Harvard, Labov worked as an industrial chemist in his family's business (1949–1961) before turning to linguistics.
 For his MA thesis (1963) he completed a study of change in the dialect of Martha's Vineyard, which he presented before the Linguistic Society of America.
-Labov took his PhD (1964) at Columbia University studying under Uriel Weinreich.
+Labov took his PhD (1964) at Columbia University, studying under Uriel Weinreich.
 He was an assistant professor of linguistics at Columbia (1964–70) before becoming an associate professor at the University of Pennsylvania in 1971, then a full professor, and in 1976 becoming director of the university's Linguistics Laboratory.

-The five children of his first marriage to Teresa Gnasso Labov are Susannah Page, Sarah Labov, Simon Labov, Joanna Labov and Jessie Labov.
-He has been married to fellow sociolinguist Gillian Sankoff since 1993.
-They have two children, Rebecca Labov and sociologist Alice Goffman.